akavel/garden/ironsworn-swear-a-vow.md

 [discussion]: https://old.reddit.com/r/Ironsworn/comments/11jv5iq/swear_an_iron_vow_how_to_narrate_a_difference/jb5at19/

  - **Strong hit:** you have time to "prepare for the journey";
    you are ahead of things and have time to comfortably prepare/already have some advantage.
+   Alternatively: some valuable piece of the path forward is handed to you on a silver plate.
  - **Weak hit:** you have to leave right away;
    you are in haste and kinda entering "carpe diem" with what you have on yourself.
+   Alternatively: you must do some proactive steps to find the path forward.
  - **Miss:** you left yesterday and still have a flat tire;
    you just woke up from a hangover with missing clothes and no wallet.
+   Alternatively: you must do some reactive steps to overcome an active obstacle obstructing the path forward.